-- (II) Computer or web-based courses that have been approved by the chief executive officer may be used for in-service credit. - (III) The viewing of law enforcement related audiovisual material (DVD, video, etc.) or material related to the viewer's position or rank can be used in conjunction with a facilitated discussion or other presentation.
-This could include roll call or lineup briefings where the session is dedicated to training and not for the purpose of information exchange. - (IV) For each class hour attended at an accredited college or university in any course related to law enforcement or criminal justice that is required to earn a degree, one hour of in-service credit may be awarded.

-(d) Perishable Skills Training
+- (II) Computer or web-based courses that have been approved by the chief executive may be used for in-service credit. - (III) The viewing of law enforcement related audiovisual material (DVD, video, etc.) or material related to the viewer's position or rank can be used in conjunction with a facilitated discussion or other presentation.
+This could include roll call or lineup briefings where the session is dedicated to training and not for the purpose of information exchange. - (IV) For each class hour attended at an accredited college or university in any course related to law enforcement or criminal justice that is required to earn a degree, one hour of in-service credit may be awarded. - (d) Perishable Skills Training

 Perishable skills training shall consist of a minimum of 12 hours.
-The minimum 12 hours must include all three of the perishable skills (Arrest Control, Driving, and Firearms) each calendar year.
+The required 12 hours must include a minimum of one hour of training in each of the three perishable skills (Arrest Control, Driving, and Firearms) each calendar year.
 Examples of perishable skills training could include:

-- (I) Firearms-live or simulator exercises and scenarios, firearms fundamentals, use of force training or discussions, classroom training requiring student interaction and/or decision making, classroom discussion on agency policies and/or legal issue. - (II) Arrest Control-live or simulator exercises and scenarios, classroom discussion followed by interactive scenario events.
-Arrest control fundamentals, agency policies and/or legal issues. - (III) Driving-behind-the-wheel or simulator training, classroom discussion regarding judgment/decision making in driving, agency policies and/or legal issues.

-(e) Agency Maintenance of Training Records
+- Arrest Control-live or simulator exercises and scenarios, classroom discussion followed by interactive scenario events.
+Arrest control fundamentals, agency policies and/or legal issues. - (II) Driving-behind-the-wheel or simulator training, classroom discussion regarding judgment/decision making in driving, agency policies and/or legal issues. - (III) Firearms-live or simulator exercises and scenarios, firearms fundamentals, use of force training or discussions, classroom training requiring student interaction and/or decision making, classroom discussion on agency policies and/or legal issue.
+Firearms qualification alone is insufficient to meet this mandate. - (e) Agency Maintenance of Training Records